0xPolygonID/docs/docs/issuer/issuer-overview.md

 </div>
 <br></br>

-There are basically two ways the Issuer Node can be implemented:
+There are basically two ways the Issuer Node can be operated:

 - Issuer Node API
 - Issuer Node UI